 "I was delighted to be invited to help celebrate the achievements of so many outstanding students.
 Their accomplishments are a reflection of all the good work being done at GCU and I look forward to watching them progress in their careers"

-Professor Iain Cameron, Dean of the School of Engineering and Built Environment, said: “We are delighted to hold this prize-giving event celebrating our student successes and are extremely grateful to the employers of our students for continuing to be our academic partners.
+Professor Iain Cameron, Dean of the School of Computing, Engineering and Built Environment, said: “We are delighted to hold this prize-giving event celebrating our student successes and are extremely grateful to the employers of our students for continuing to be our academic partners.

 “As we continuously strive to enhance our students' employability prospects, we hold the prize-giving in June, before summer graduation.
 This allows students the opportunity to promote their successes prior to entering the job market and it offers a networking opportunity for all students seeking summer employment.

 “I offer my own thanks to donors and academic staff for all their support and of course, my heartfelt congratulations to all of the prize winners.”